ga-dc/wdi5/w01/readme.md

 - Compare and contrast "break" and "next", and when you would use each
 - Use "break" and "next" to appropriately exit a loop
 - Explain what 'yielding' to a block means, and why it is necessary

+## Methods

+- Define methods that incorporate...
+    - Explicit and implicit returns
+    - Are passed arguments
+    - Nested methods
+- Distinguish between internal and external variables